#MeToo made us realise how trust is compromised on sets: 'Gehraiyaan' intimacy director Dar Gai | Entertainment

 ''Execution of the product is not enough, what's also important is how we feel during that execution, how our actors feel, whether they feel psychologically in a safe zone or not,'' the filmmaker told PTI in a Zoom interview.

-The MeToo movement, which was propelled by the expose of Hollywood movie mogul Harvey Weinstein's widespread sexual abuse, made people look at actors with a more humane approach, she said.
+The MeToo movement, which was propelled by the exposing of Hollywood movie mogul Harvey Weinstein's widespread sexual abuse, made people look at actors with a more humane approach, she said.

 ''It also makes the entire process easier, more professional and gets an outcome which can create much more connection with your audience than if you just push your actors to do whatever you'd like to,'' Gai added.

-The filmmaker shared that she knows a lot of actors who have had ''disturbing'' experiences as the directors wanted them to go beyond their comfort zone while doing an initimate scene.
+The filmmaker shared that she knows a lot of actors who have had ''disturbing'' experiences as the directors wanted them to go beyond their comfort zone while doing an intimate scene.

 ''Being an actor, it's a very vulnerable profession, because you have so many eyes looking at you and judging you and thinking about you.
 And it's complicated.
 It is important to figure out how to make that zone, that experience safer,'' she asserted.

-Best known for directing festival favourites -- ''Teen Aur Aadha'' and ''Namdev Bhau: In Search of Silence'', Gai believes directors and producers have the responsibility of creating a healthy work space for performers.
+Best known for directing festival favorites -- ''Teen Aur Aadha'' and ''Namdev Bhau: In Search of Silence'', Gai believes directors and producers have the responsibility of creating a healthy workspace for performers.

-''Directors and producers need to understand that intimacy specialist, be it a director or coordinator or coach is there on set not just to be in certain teams like actors’ team or just director.
+''Directors and producers need to understand that an intimacy specialist, be it a director or coordinator or coach, is there on set not just to be in certain teams like actors' team or just the director.
 They are there to facilitate a comfort zone for everyone.
-It's not trying to take the director's vision, it actually tries to help,'' she asserted, adding that intimacy directors act as a bridge between all the departments.
+It's not trying to take the director's vision, it actually tries to help,'' she asserted, adding that intimate directors act as a bridge between all the departments.

-Detailing the process they used while preparing and shooting for the Amazon Original movie, Gai said they started with understanding what exactly they had to bring on screen and accordingly designed workshops for the four leads.
+Detailing the process they used while preparing and shooting for the upcoming Amazon Original movie, Gai said they started with understanding what exactly they had to bring on-screen and accordingly designed workshops for the four leads.

 ''We sat with our actors and took them through each and every shot that we thought could be complicated.
 And if they're uncomfortable with something, i.e they didn't want to do something, we had a space to sort out those issues and find alternatives.''
 As it was her first job as an intimacy director, Gai said she was excited about the outcome and was extremely happy with the way things turned out on the day of the shoot.
 The actors, she said, were all supportive.